fengyanshi/fengyanshi.github.io/output.rst

  *  MFMAX: logical parameter for output of recorded maximum momentum flux .
 T or F.
  *  WaveHeight: logical parameter for output of wave height, Hsig, Hrms, Havg.
 T or F.
  *  OUT_METEO: logical parameter for output of pressure field.
 T or F.
+ *  ROLLER: logical parameter for output of roller-induced flux.
+T or F.
+ *  UNDERTOW: logical parameter for output of undertow.
+T or F.

 **Output Format**